-Other causes of protein-S deficiency
+Other causes of protein S deficiency

-Protein-S levels in the blood fall naturally during pregnancy and when women used the combined oral contraceptive pill or certain types of hormone replacement therapy (HRT).
-This is a factor in the increased risk of venous thrombosis in pregnant women and those taking combined oral contraceptives and HRT.
+Protein S levels in the blood fall naturally during pregnancy and when women used the combined oral contraceptive pill or oral hormone replacement therapy (HRT).
+This is a factor in the increased risk of venous thrombosis in pregnancy and those taking combined oral contraceptives and oral HRT.